 The Christian congregation has advised us to always carry a current and signed Advanced Medical Directive card.
 This is especially important when travelling.
 Please have it with you on your Bethel tour.

-We will arrange for a Watchtower study and a Bible Study on the bus, as we do not want to miss out on this spiritual food while we are away from home.
+We will arrange for a consideration of the Watchtower study and portions of mid-week meeting on the coach, as we do not want to miss out on this spiritual food while we are away from home.
 Because of our schedule it will not be possible to attend local meetings at a Kingdom Hall.

 NOTIFICATION OF VISIT